slimblim02/studentScore_Predictor/README.md

 The primary goal of this project is to develop a robust machine learning model for predicting student grades with a high degree of accuracy.
 To achieve this overarching goal, the following specific objectives have been identified:

 Data Collection and Preprocessing: Gather relevant data from various sources including student records, demographic information, socio-economic data, and academic performance metrics.
-Preprocess the data to handle missing values, outliers, and ensure consistency and quality.
+Preprocess the data to handle missing values, and ensure consistency and quality.

-Feature Selection and Engineering: Identify the most informative features for predicting student grades and perform feature engineering to create new variables that may enhance the predictive power of the model.
+Feature Selection: Identify the most informative features for predicting student grades.

 Model Development and Evaluation: Build and fine-tune machine learning models using appropriate algorithms such as regression, classification, or ensemble methods.
 Evaluate the performance of the models using metrics like accuracy, precision, recall, and F1-score, ensuring that they meet the desired standards of reliability and validity.